balexandr/skynet-test/skynet/README.md

 However, once in a while, the first terminator would get killed before it could be reproduced so I threw in a conditional to keep the process alive.
 Lastly, I added the `@spec` and `@impl` tags.

+Step 3
+Updated the router to have the GET POST and DELETE routes.
+This part was relatively easy because I left it fairly barebones.
+I spent most of the time on the Server aspect of the test.
+I followed these up with very simple controller functions and barebone tests